thales32k0/thales_midi/README.md

 ## 🛠️ How to use? // Como usar? 🛠️

-`Access link // Acesse o link` : https://thales-midi.vercel.app/
+`Access the link // Acesse o link` : https://thales-midi.vercel.app/

 `Just click on the display buttons and create your rhythms!! // Apenas clicar nos botões do display e criar seus ritmos!!`